dongliang3571/Linux-Command/README.md

   # it takes you to ~/
   ```

-- 'ps' - report a snapshot of the current processes.
+- `ps` - report a snapshot of the current processes.

   Note that "ps -aux" is distinct from "ps aux".
 The POSIX and UNIX standards require that "ps -aux" print all processes owned by a user named "x", as well as printing all processes that would be selected by the -a option.
 If the user